 Most people think of personal debt as a bad thing.
 But if you’re going to live in the real world, you need to know how to get out of debt and how much personal debt is acceptable.

-Living in a home, using public utilities, and driving a car open you up to a certain amount of personal debt.
+Living in a home, using public utilities, and driving a car open you to a certain amount of personal debt.
 But you can decide how much and when to lower or reduce that debt to meet your expenses.

 If you have high-interest debt, such as credit card balances or payday loans, it’s a good idea to pay off these accounts as soon as possible.
 Paying off high-interest debt can save you hundreds or thousands of dollars in interest payments over the life of the loan.